 In many cases, yes.
 Some countries require a TEFL certification in order for you to legally teach English as a Second Language (ESL), though some will accept teaching experience.
 It’s always best to check the requirements for the country you intend to teach in before you plan your course of action, to ensure you have everything covered.

-Even if the country you’re planning to teach in doesn’t officially require a TEFL certification for employment purposes, you may still decide to complete a course.
+Even if the country you’re planning to teach in doesn’t officially require a TEFL certification for employment purposes, it’s a good idea to still complete a course.

 Studying a quality TEFL certification can not only help you gain confidence in teaching, especially if this is your first role in education, but it can give you a deeper understanding of teaching methods in this niche sector.
 Standing in front of a class of students who speak little to no English can seem daunting at first.
 Understanding some of the theory and having skills in place to get started can really be beneficial in giving you a boost when you first start out.